Lina-Liuna/core-python/README.md

 5. Provides as a collection of packages, Collections of packages: python package index website https://pypi.org/
-### 1. Python Tutorial.key & Python Tutorial.pdf is not for presentatioon(there is no graphs and it's not pretty enough, but real useful notes), it's only a note summary.
+### 1. Python Tutorial
 python3 this: The Zen of Python, by Tim Peters

 Beautiful is better than ugly.
 Explicit is better than implicit.
 Simple is better than complex.
 Complex is better than complicated.